 THE REVIEW PRINCIPLES OF SCIENTIFIC ARTICLES IN ADVANCES IN MECHANICAL AND MATERIALS ENGINEERING

-The Editorial Team of Advances in Mechanical and Materials Engineering complies with the ethical standards recommended by the Declaration of Helsinki, the Belmont Report, the International Ethical Guidelines for Health-related Research Involving Humans, the COPE (Committee on Publication Ethics) guidelines, as well as the recommendations provided by of Ministry of Science and Higher Education (Poland) in a booklet „Good practices in reviewing procedures in science”, Warsaw, 2011.
+The Editorial Team of Advances in Mechanical and Materials Engineering complies with the ethical standards recommended by the Declaration of Helsinki, the Belmont Report, the International Ethical Guidelines for Health-related Research Involving Humans, the COPE (Committee on Publication Ethics) guidelines included in "Code of Conduct and Best Practice Guidelines for Journal Editors", as well as the related recommendations provided by of Ministry of Science and Higher Education (Poland) in a booklet „Good practices in reviewing procedures in science” (Warsaw, 2011, available only in Polish).

 - Reviewing procedure is done confidentially (a single-blind review process).
 In a single-blind review process, the names of reviewers are hidden from the authors, which allows for impartial opinions that are not influenced by the authors.

-- Each review shall be in writing and ends with a request for approval or rejection of the article for publication.
+- Each review shall ends with a request for approval or rejection of the article for publication.
 The overall assessment is as follows: accept as is, accept after minor revision, accept after major revision (re-evaluation is needed) and reject.

 - Reviews that do not meet the substantive and procedural requirements are not accepted.

-- After being approved by the editor-in-chief, the paper is sent to reviewers who comment on its acceptance or rejection.
+- After being approved by the editor, the paper is sent to reviewers who comment on its acceptance or rejection.
 Reviewers are entitled to re-examine the revised text.

 - The condition for accepting a text for publication is two clearly positive reviews.
-In the case of diametrically different evaluation of the text by two reviewers, the editors may appoint a third reviewer.
+The decision as to whether your article is accepted or rejected will be taken by our editors.
+In the case of diametrically different evaluation of the text by two reviewers, when one review report is positive and the other negative, the editors may appoint a third reviewer.

 - Reviewers’ remarks are transmitted to the author whose duty is to correct the text.

-- The final decision to qualify or reject the article belongs to the editor-in-chief in consultation with the members of the Editorial Team.
+- The final decision to qualify or reject the article belongs to the editor-in-chief in consultation with the thematic editor (member of the Editorial Team).

 - Eligibility or rejection criteria are included in the review form.